Journaly/journaly/docs/contributing-guide.md

 - PRs are automatically tagged based on which code you edit.
 - When you create a PR, please make sure to link it to an issue and it will automatically be moved to the "In Progress" column in the _Journaly Kanban_.

+## Milestones

+We use *Milestones* to keep track of our progress at a high level.
+These are simply collections of issues that work towards a common milestone or goal, such as our Beta release, first official product release, and subsequent releases and updates after that.